ImperialCollegeLondon/safedata_validator/docs/command_line_tools/safedata_validate.md

 # Using the SAFE Dataset Checker

-The  `safedata_validator` package contains Python code to validate files containing data using SAFE data formatting  and report on any problems.
+The  `safedata_validator` package contains Python code to validate files containing data using `safedata` formatting  and report on any problems.
 The code
 validates:

   1. The data submission formatting of the file.